EKOISMYLOVE/EKOISMYLOVE/README.md

 ## 👇 About me

-I'm Wei, you can call me WeiWei, Eko is my belief.
+I'm Wei, you can call me WeiWei.
 I graduated from National Taipei University of Technology, M.S. in Computer Science.

 - 🌱 I’m currently learning ...
 Github actions